Italian Game Adviser, Plans and Interactive Game Study

 Does the Italian Game require a lot of memorization?

-Branches and choices
+Branches and move orders

 Is the Italian Game the same as the Giuoco Piano?